Combatting Cultural Influences

 "Since I spend a lot of time driving my younger teens and their friends to various events, I use that car time as a way to get to know their friends," says Jill, a mother of three sons.
 "I try to ask questions about their families and interests.
 You can learn a lot about a kid's character if you are paying attention."

-Parents can also get a clue about their children's friends by regularly reading comments on their blogs and MySpace accounts.
+Parents can also get a clue about their children's friends by regularly reading comments on their blogs and social media accounts.
 Don't hesitate to check out their friends' profiles.
-You might feel as though you are eavesdropping, but the reality is that unless MySpace profiles are set to private, all that information is for public display.
+You might feel as though you are eavesdropping, but the reality is that unless their profiles are set to private, all that information is for public display.

 Create an open atmosphere in your home, making it a safe haven for your kids and their friends.
 Encourage honest, lively discussions where young minds can express themselves without the fear of being judged.
 Our girls — and their friends — have learned that even if we don't agree on every issue, we will treat them with respect.
 Faith is built when there's freedom to speak frankly and wrestle with tough subjects — even if it makes us wince.